 by resolution.
 It's important to show believable motivation and action.

 team should have turned in one script (group grade).
 I expect everyone to have their own edit.
 They can work together *if* there is a compelling reason for them to do so.
 You need to tell me this week if anyone plans to work together on the edit.

-- Wednesday - Just a short lab at the start to finish watching Interview/Feature Stories and for me to meet with students about their Final Projects.
+- Wednesday - Just a short lab to show you the jib and to meet about Final Projects.
 You have the rest of the day to work on Drama/Storytelling projects

 - Thursday - No Lab - The time is for completing and editing the

 - Off-line / On-line editing

 - Time code